Eric Volz: Political undertones

-International Lawsuit: Volz v.
+International lawsuit: Volz v.
 Nicaragua

 On November 17, 2008, Volz announced via a YouTube video that the Nicaraguan government had reopened its case against him after 11 months.
 In response, Volz filed a 700-page petition, Volz v.
 Nicaragua, to the Inter-American Commission on Human Rights of the Organization of American States (OAS) in 2009.
 The Commission’s response is still pending.
 Volz’s lawyers argued that retrying an acquitted person violates Nicaragua's constitution and they claimed political motivation, specifically anti-American sentiment, for this action.

 Memoir

-In May 2010, St. Martin’s Press published a memoir by Volz entitled Gringo Nightmare.
-The book was edited by Charlie Spicer, who USA Today calls, "publishing's most savvy true-crime editor".
+In May 2010, St. Martin's Press published a memoir by Volz entitled Gringo Nightmare.
+The book was edited by Charlie Spicer, who USA Today called "publishing's most savvy true-crime editor".
 A paperback edition was published a year later in May 2011.

-The book launched with a first of its kind online "Exhibit Hall" that allows readers to review actual case materials such as: photographs and video from inside prisons, headshots of main characters, audio tapes from trial, autopsy reports, government documents, witness statements, crime scene photos, original police case file, defense motions, court rulings, and newspaper articles.
-The book's foreword was written by investigative journalist Bill Kurtis host of A&E Network's Investigative Reports, American Justice, and Cold Case Files.
-Bill Kurtis stated, "This story should be issued with every passport.”
+The book launched with a first-of-its-kind online "Exhibit Hall" that allows readers to review actual case materials such as photographs and video from inside prisons, headshots of main characters, audio tapes from trial, autopsy reports, government documents, witness statements, crime scene photos, original police case file, defense motions, court rulings, and newspaper articles.
+The book's foreword was written by investigative journalist Bill Kurtis, host of A&E Network's Investigative Reports, American Justice, and Cold Case Files.
+Kurtis stated, "This story should be issued with every passport."

 The book received praise after its release.
-Publishers Weekly said “There is much pain in Volz's memoir of being a young American in a near-perfect frame-up involving murder, tabloid headlines, police corruption, and political power plays in Nicaragua.”
+Publishers Weekly said, "There is much pain in Volz's memoir of being a young American in a near-perfect frame-up involving murder, tabloid headlines, police corruption, and political power plays in Nicaragua."
 Outside Magazine said, “Volz walks us through his ordeal in clear, engaging prose, focusing on the trial and the challenges of daily life in rank Central American prisons.